Computer network: Network delay

 A certain minimum level of delay is experienced by signals due to the time it takes to transmit a packet serially through a link.
 This delay is extended by more variable levels of delay due to network congestion.
-IP network delays can range from a few milliseconds to several hundred milliseconds.
+IP network delays can range from less than a microsecond to several hundred milliseconds.

-Quality of service
+Performance metrics

-Depending on the installation requirements, network performance is usually measured by the quality of service of a telecommunications product.
-The parameters that affect this typically can include throughput, jitter, bit error rate and latency.
+The parameters that affect performance typically can include throughput, jitter, bit error rate and latency.

-The following list gives examples of network performance measures for a circuit-switched network and one type of packet-switched network, viz.
-ATM:

-Circuit-switched networks: In circuit switched networks, network performance is synonymous with the grade of service.
+In circuit-switched networks, network performance is synonymous with the grade of service.
 The number of rejected calls is a measure of how well the network is performing under heavy traffic loads.
 Other types of performance measures can include the level of noise and echo.

-ATM: In an Asynchronous Transfer Mode (ATM) network, performance can be measured by line rate, quality of service (QoS), data throughput, connect time, stability, technology, modulation technique, and modem enhancements.
+In an Asynchronous Transfer Mode (ATM) network, performance can be measured by line rate, quality of service (QoS), data throughput, connect time, stability, technology, modulation technique, and modem enhancements.

 There are many ways to measure the performance of a network, as each network is different in nature and design.
 Performance can also be modeled instead of measured.
 For example, state transition diagrams are often used to model queuing performance in a circuit-switched network.
 The network planner uses these diagrams to analyze how the network performs in each state, ensuring that the network is optimally designed.